-The rainy season is quickly approaching.
-Aquaplaning is one of the biggest headaches during this capricious season with its changing weather which can take anyone by surprise, even the most experienced drivers.
+The rainy season is quickly approaching and aquaplaning is one of the biggest headaches during this capricious season.
+The changing weather can take anyone by surprise, even the most experienced drivers.
 So we decided to give you some tips and tricks in trying to avoid it.

 What is aquaplaning?

 Aquaplaning is when a thin layer of water forms between the tyres of your car and the road.
 This is usually due to rain.
 Tyre treads cannot remove water on time, grip drops dramatically, all of this leading to loss of control over the car.

 Road safety tips

 - Check your tyres before you hit the road, and here we aren’t just talking about pressure.

 Aquaplaning can happen even with new tyres, but with used ones, it becomes almost impossible to control your car.
 The legal tread depth limit in Europe is 1.6 mm, and if your tyres approach this limit, you need to renew them now so as not to endanger your safety and that of others.